stacks-network/stacks-core/sip/sip-006-runtime-cost-assessment.md

     functions.

-Additionally, functions that perform _context changes_ also consume memory, though the consume a constant amount:
+Additionally, functions that perform _context changes_ also consume memory, though they consume a constant amount:

 * `as-contract`
-* `as-block`
+* `at-block`

 ## Type signature size

-Types in Clarity may described using type signatures.
+Types in Clarity may be described using type signatures.
 For example, `(tuple (a int) (b int))` describes a tuple with two keys `a` and `b` of type `int`.
 These type descriptions are used by the Clarity analysis passes to check the type correctness of Clarity code.
 Clarity type signatures